the jason shergold music collector site

 The blog will be updated at least once every month - if you find that the homepage does not show the Tamla logo above, it will be that the site is being updated, and may not be available for viewing for an hour or two.
 The updates are expected to occur initially at the start of each month, any later blogs to be published that month will appear at random as the weeks progress.
 You will be able to click on older editions using the menu buttons in the top right.

-The December 2013 edition is now online, with a look at Sleeper, The Doors and Elvis Presley UK 45's.
+The February 2017 edition is now online, with a look at the Cliff And The Shadows EP releases.

 Please note: If you ever notice "newer" pages listed top right, this will be the new issue "in progress" - if you click on it, the whole page will not load.
 When the new issue is ready, it will be mentioned on this page.
 You can click on previous years tabs to get previous articles.
 Once you have selected that year, you can click on a different month to look at different acts.

 The acts featured appear in the months listed below: